Dereng History, Family Crest & Coats of Arms

 Dereng is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Dereng family lived in Kent, where the family was found since the early Middle Ages.

 Early Origins of the Dereng family

 The surname Dereng was first found in Kent where the family claim descendancy from "Norman de Morinis, whose ancestor, Vitalis FitzOsbert, lived in the reign of Henry II.
 Norman de Morinis married the daughter of Deringus, descended from the Norman Fitz-Dering, Sheriff of this county in King Stephens' reign. "

 Derrington is a village west of the town of Stafford, in Staffordshire.
 The village dates back to the Domesday Book of 1086 when it was first listed as Dodintone and literally meant "estate associated with a man called Dod(d)a or Dud(d)a" from the Old English personal name + "-ing" + "tun."

 Early History of the Dereng family

 This web page shows only a small excerpt of our Dereng research.
-Another 103 words (7 lines of text) covering the years 1086, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Dereng History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1086, 1540, 1576, 1636, 1598, 1644, 1629, 1625, 1684, 1660, 1662, 1670, 1650, 1689, 1679, 1685, 1679, 1711 and 1711 are included under the topic Early Dereng History in all our PDF Extended History products and printed products wherever possible.